Stinky feet? 5 best recipes to treat foot odor

-Foot odor could be caused by the presence of fungi, using improper footwear, excessive sweating, anxious or stressful situations, metabolic or hormonal disorders, or bad dieting.
-Today we will talk about a few natural, economical, and easily prepared remedies, as well as general advice for fighting foot odor by acting directly on the cause.
+Foot odor could be caused by the presence of fungi, using improper footwear, excessive sweating, anxious or stressful situations, metabolic or hormonal disorders, or even having a bad diet.

 Clay foot mask

-Use these foot masks once or twice a week, interspersing with the following remedies.
+Use these foot masks once or twice a week.
+For better results, use some of the next remedies as well.

 Essential oils are a therapeutic and pleasant resource for preventing bad foot odor.
 Mixing a few drops of essential oil with a vegetable base (olive, sesame, almond, sunflower, etc.) should be enough.
 You can also blend them with your normal moisturizing cream.

+It’s key to select the proper essential oils for the task.
 Tea tree essential oil is the first oil we will choose to eliminate possible fungi or bacteria that could be contributing to the bad odor.
+The compounds found in tea tree oil show important antimicrobial activity that has even killed Staphylococcus aureus, a bacteria that, if overgrown, can cause a bad smell.

 You can combine it with lemon essential oil, which is astringent and purifying, and also smells good.

-You can also use lavender essential oil, which is cleansing and relaxing.
+On the other hand, you can also use lavender essential oil, which is cleansing and relaxing.
+It will add a touch of luxe to your little spa time.

 Walking barefoot in natural areas like sand and beach water, fresh grass, moist ground, or in the river, is the best way for the foot to sweat and release toxic substances.
 This tones and improves general circulation in the body.

-Do this preferably for at least a half an hour, in the morning or at dust.
-Clean and cover your feet well afterwards.
+Do this preferably for at least a half an hour, in the morning or at dusk.
+Clean and cover your feet well afterward.

-If you do this exercise daily, you will notice benefits not only in your feet, but in your general health as well.
+If you do this exercise daily, you will notice benefits not only in your feet but also in your general health as well.

 Foot baths in nice and warm water are an easily prepared ancient remedy.
 You can add sodium bicarbonate to the water, which will help remove the acidity and toxins from the bottom of the foot, and will make the blood more alkaline.
 You can also use large crystal sea salt, which is very relaxing and also helps reduce swelling in the feet.